IvanFernandezGracia/MIT-Basic-React-NodeExpress-RedisDocker/README.md

 8. Run container redis commander`$ docker run --name my-redis-commander -p 8081:8081 --env REDIS_HOSTS=local:172.17.0.2`
 9. Verify container run`$ docker ps -a`

-1. Click `Add PacMan` button to add multiple Pacman to the window.
-These Pacman start moving from rest (speed 0).
-2. Click `Start Game` button to move the pacmans created in the previous step.
-3. You can continue adding Pacman by click the `Add PacMan` button.
-Each click will create another pacman with random initial velocity.

 <!-- ROADMAP -->